Pathway Explore Tool

 I am studying Two Subjects - can my Capstone focus on either of my subjects i.e. subject 1 or 2 or both?

-It may be possible for your Capstone to focus on either of your subjects or both of your subjects.
-However, you will need to discuss this with your School as there may be some limitations depending on your subjects.
+It may be possible for elements of your other subject into your Capstone, but you will need to discuss this with your School or subject(s) as there may be some limitations depending on your subjects.
+Some subjects may have pre-requisites for undertaking the Capstone and students must familiarise themselves with this information.

 I am a ‘BESS/PPES’ student can my Capstone focus on any of my subjects or is this restricted to subject one?

 This will depend on the award pathway you have chosen.
-If you are taking the Joint Honors award pathway you can take your Capstone in subject 1 or 2.
-If you are pursuing the Single Honors/Major with Minor award pathways your Capstone will need to focus on subject 1.
+If you are taking the Joint honours award pathway you can take your Capstone in subject 1 or 2.
+If you are pursuing the Single honours/Major with Minor award pathways your Capstone will need to focus on subject 1.

 I am a student on a multidisciplinary programme.
 Can my Capstone focus on any of my subjects?